 Vehicles for all residents (full-time or part-time), as well as frequent visitors 1 or guests 2 per the Rules and Regulations must be registered with Liberty Commons Condominium Trust.
 Any Unit Owner who does not register vehicles associated with their Unit, shall be subject to daily fines and the vehicle is subject to immediate removal by towing at the sole expense and liability of the vehicle owner at the sole discretion of Liberty Commons’ Board of Trustees.
 Please consult the Rules and Regulations for other motor vehicle and parking restrictions that apply.

-A “resident vehicle” is a vehicle owned, leased or operated by a fulltime legal resident Unit Owner or a fulltime legal resident Non-Owner Resident that is properly registered with the Registry of Motor Vehicles with a legal garaging address of either Berrington Road or Gates Crossing in Leominster, Massachusetts.
+A “resident vehicle” is a vehicle owned, leased or operated by a full-time legal resident Unit Owner or a full-time legal resident Non-Owner Resident that is properly registered with the Registry of Motor Vehicles with a legal garaging address of either Berrington Road or Gates Crossing in Leominster, Massachusetts.
 Liberty Commons Condominium Trust may request and require proof of legal registration, at Liberty Commons’ Board of Trustees‘ discretion.
-Any vehicle improperly registered with Liberty Commons Condominium Trust as a “resident vehicle” that does not have a legal garaging address on the valid original registration and the person is not a fulltime resident of Liberty Commons shall be deemed a visitor, guest or non-resident and subject to all applicable Rules and Regulations and shall invalidate the “resident vehicle” registration with Liberty Commons Condominium Trust.
+Any vehicle improperly registered with Liberty Commons Condominium Trust as a “resident vehicle” that does not have a legal garaging address on the valid original registration and the owner/operator is not a full-time resident of Liberty Commons shall be deemed a visitor, guest or non-resident and subject to all applicable Rules and Regulations and shall invalidate the “resident vehicle” registration with Liberty Commons Condominium Trust.

 Visitor, Guest or Non-Resident Vehicle

-A “vistor, guest or non-resident vehicle” is any vehicle not a “resident vehicle” as defined above.
-Visitor, guest or non-resident vehicles are subject to Liberty Commons’ Rules and Regulations and is subject to removal by towing at the vehicle owner’s sole expense and liability without notice.
+A “visitor, guest or non-resident vehicle” is any vehicle not a “resident vehicle” as defined above.
+Visitor, guest or non-resident vehicles are subject to Liberty Commons’ Rules and Regulations and are subject to removal by towing at the vehicle owner’s sole expense and liability without notice.
 Unit Owners are to ensure full compliance with Liberty Commons’ Rules and Regulations and all applicable laws, regulation and statues.